cropredy/webhooks/README.md

 #### Why not just hard code the webhook action?

 Rolling that Apex webhook probably won't be the first or the last one we ever build.
-We separate the event from the action by using AMOS with a service container.
+We separate the event from the action by using a [service container](https://github.com/bigassforce/oasis).
 And the action gets free transaction management, free error handling, and context independence.
 Code less like the left, and more like the right:

 ![webhook3_4](https://cloud.githubusercontent.com/assets/1878631/10217469/c80f17d6-6827-11e5-8421-fcb0ce915e58.png)

 #### How to arrange the services?

 - First is your webhook
-- Second is your action (using [AMOS](https://github.com/bigassforce/amos))
+- Second is your action (using [OASIS](https://github.com/bigassforce/oasis))

 ![webhook5-crop](https://cloud.githubusercontent.com/assets/1878631/10217929/f7a5b98e-682a-11e5-88aa-9d669962e447.png)